 - Crafting (sewing, cardmaking, scrapbooking, knitting, jewelry making, all of it)

-- Snobby coffee and overpriced artisinal boujie food
+- Snobby coffee and overpriced artisanal boujie food

 - Feminism, social responsibility, and political activism

-- Karaoke (Faves to sing: CHVRCHES, Shakira, Regina Spektor, anything from Dirty Dancing)
+- Karaoke (Faves to sing: CHVRCHES, Shakira, NSYNC, Regina Spektor, everything from the Dirty Dancing soundtrack.)

 3 Words to Describe Jeremy’s Personality